academic-resources/odin/js/floats.md

 ### ** Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.
-* [For a more in-depth look at float](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Floats) MDN has some great documentation.**
+* [For a more in-depth look at float](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Floats) MDN has some great documentation :**

 ---

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

 * What is the main use for floats in the present day?
 * Why should floats not be used for modifying the layout of a page?